SaFest 2026 weeklong programme

 13:00 A place of healing and hope for children - Dr Libby Sevink, Devon and Cornwall Sexual Assault Referral Centres

-We are proud to be working in collaboration with the Stop It Now South West campaign run by child protection charity Lucy Faithfull Foundation to provide you with this webinar Dr Libby Sevink.
+We are proud to be working in collaboration with the Stop It Now South West campaign run by child protection charity Lucy Faithfull Foundation to provide you with this webinar by Dr Libby Sevink.

 This session will describe the work of SARCs, how they support children and families and how you can enable someone to access SARC services.
 You will also hear feedback from children and their families who have accessed SARC services.